semajrolyat/semajrolyat.github.io/gwu/sp20/cs1012/_posts/2020-02-10-discussion.md

   x = x * 2
 ```

-A ```while``` loop can iterate an infinite number of times which is often called an _**inifinte loop**_, meaning that the loop will never terminate.
-While it is possible, it is generally difficult to inadvertantly create an infinite ```for``` loop.
+A ```while``` loop can iterate an infinite number of times which is often called an _**infinite loop**_, meaning that the loop will never terminate.
+While it is possible, it is generally difficult to inadvertently create an infinite ```for``` loop.
 A programmer must be very careful and make sure that the logic that controls a terminating condition is correctly implemented when working with a ```while``` loop.

 ### ```for``` Is a ```while``` Loop
 We can easily model the ```for``` loop using a ```while``` loop, and in actuality, a ```for``` loop is really a ```while``` loop underneath the hood.
 Consider the following ```while``` loop example: